Engineering blog

 1. Colonial Style

-American Architectural Styles Hope Lodge, Georgian colonial style, Pennsylvania.
+Colonial Style Architecture in the USA Hope Lodge, Georgian colonial style, Pennsylvania.
 Image by Arabsalam.
 License: Creative Commons Attribution 3.0 Unported (CC BY 3.0).
 No changes were made to this image.

 Colonial style houses do not follow any one uniform style.
 Dating back to the 1600s, these homes reflect the many building traditions of the European settlers.
 They include, among other styles, Dutch Colonial, French Colonial, German Colonial, Spanish Colonial and New England Colonial.

 This housing has evolved frequently, including in the late 1800s with the Colonial Revival style.
 The homes often feature symmetry and a kind of dormer.
 Because a large part of the US was under British rule, it is common to see examples of British or Georgian colonial-style homes.
-Colonial style homes are especially popular along the East Coast.
+Colonial-style homes are especially popular along the East Coast.

-Typically, colonial style houses have fireplaces, brick or wood facades, and two to three stories.
+Typically, colonial-style houses have fireplaces, brick or wood facades, and two to three stories.
 The floor plan often consists of the family room and kitchen on the first floor and the bedrooms on the second floor.

-Colonial style homes are similar to cape cod homes, due to their side-gabled roofs and symmetry, but the latter typically include one story instead of two or three.
+Colonial-style homes are similar to Cape Cod homes due to their side-gabled roofs and symmetry, but the latter typically include one story instead of two or three.

 2. Victorian Style